-CENTRAL DOMAINS APPROACHES TO LEARNING SOCIAL AND EMOTIONAL DEVELOPMENT LANGUAGE AND LITERACY COGNITION PERCEPTUAL, MOTOR, AND PHYSICAL DEVELOPMENT ▲ INFANT/ TODDLER DOMAINS Approaches to Learning Social and Emotional Development Language and Communication Cognition Perceptual, Motor, and Physical Development • PRESCHOOLER Approaches to Social and Emotional Language and Communication Mathematics Development Perceptual, DOMAINS DOMAINS Learning Literacy Scientific Reasoning Motor, and Physical Development Approaches to Learning Approaches to learning focuses on how children learn.
-It refers to the skills and behaviors that children use to engage in learning.
-Social and Emotion Development and emotional dev lifelong developm • arly years provides a critical Language and Literacy on is fundamental t o children's learnir • rience, and langua ge and literacy Cognition skills that help Cognitive development includes reasoning, memory, problem-solving, and thinking skills that help young children understand and organize their world.
+CENTRAL DOMAINS APPROACHES TO LEARNING FMOTIONAL COGNITION PERCEPTUAL, MOTOR, AND PHYSICAL DEVELOPMENT ▲ INFANT/ TODDLER DOMAINS Approaches to Learning Social and Emotional Development Language and Communication Cognition Perceptual, Motor, and Physical Development • PRESCHOOLER Approaches to Social and Emotional Language and Communication Mathematics Development Perceptual, DOMAINS Learning Development Literacy Scientific Reasoning Motor, and Physical Development Approaches to Learn 0 11 aches to learning fo ors that children use rs to the skills and Social and Emotional Development Social and EmotionalPositive social and emotional development in the early years provides a criticalDevelopmentfoundation for lifelong development and learning.
+Language and Litera nguage and Literacy Communication is fundamental to the human experience, and language and literacy are essential to children's learning.
+Cognition Cognitive development includes reasoning, memory, problem-solving, and thinking skills that help young children understand and organize their world.
 For preschoolers, this evolves into complex mathematical thinking and scientific reasoning.
-Perceptual, Motor and Physical Development Perceptual, motor, and physical development is foundational to children's learning in all areas because it permits children to fully explore and function in their environment.
+Perceptual, Moto Physical Developmer what do you want for your child?